hmrc/mdtp-dog-team-apprentice/tasks/web-app-familiarisation.md

 You should attempt this project using a popular framework such as [Express](https://expressjs.com/) or [Django](http://djangoproject.com).

-You can use any templating language (moustache, handlebars, nunjucks) but [EJS](http://embeddedjs.com) is probably the easiest to get started with.
+If using Express, you can use any templating language (moustache, handlebars, nunjucks) but [EJS](http://embeddedjs.com) is probably the easiest to get started with.

+Every view should contain some content, with links back to the other routes.
+This could take the form of a navigation menu or inline hyperlinks, but neither a clean layout nor CSS wizardry are the purpose of this exercise, so don't spend too long on them.

-Remember that a database does **not** need to be incorporated at this time, nor does any dynamic data.,
+Your 'dynamic data' can be stored as a variable in the application's code, and then rendered into a view.
+A database does **not** need to be incorporated at this time.